 Our local guide (named Chanda) told us that this waterfall was one end of a snake spirit (the other end being Lumangwe Falls) that prevented this falls from being seen by the outside world.
 Such a calamity could’ve been by camera film not developing correctly or a camera getting destroyed somehow.
 Our calamity happened to be a disabled safari vehicle on the way back to main Kawambwa-Mporokoso Road so maybe there was something to this legend after all.
 In any case, as you can see from this web page, we did manage to show the outside world what this waterfall was like despite our misadventure.

 But just as we were getting over the euphoria of having finally earned our view of this waterfall, Chanda then mentioned that the falls was given the authorization for hydroelectric development.
 We really hope that doesn’t destroy this wonderful waterfall, but with economic needs typically trumping the realities of Nature, who knows what will happen next?!?

 To give you an idea of the time commitment involved, we spent about 30 minutes to be driven on the 4wd track from Lumangwe Falls to Kabwelume Falls.
 Then, we spent another 40 minutes away from the vehicle to both hike and photograph the falls.

 The access to this waterfall was about 5km beyond the turnoff for Lumangwe Falls on a real killer 4wd road.
 See the Lumangwe Falls page for how we got here in the first place.

-As for context, the nearest big town to this falls from the west was 75km (GoogleMaps says 90 minutes drive) northeast of Kawambwa or 272km (GoogleMaps says 4.5 hours though I swear it took much longer than that) west of Kasama.
+As for context, the nearest big town to this falls from the west was Kawambwa at 75km (GoogleMaps says 90 minutes drive) to the southwest.
+Also, at 272km (GoogleMaps says 4.5 hours though I swear it took much longer than that) to the east of the falls was the town of Kasama.
 Kawambwa was said to be 970km north of Lusaka.